kevinhermawan/swift-llm-chat-openai/README.md

 ### Overview

 `LLMChatOpenAI` is a simple yet powerful Swift package that elegantly encapsulates the complexity of interacting with OpenAI and OpenAI-compatible chat completion APIs.
-It offers a complete set of Swift-idiomatic methods for sending chat completion requests, streaming responses, and retrieving available models.
+It offers a complete set of Swift-idiomatic methods for sending chat completion requests and streaming responses.

 ## Installation